GAD-65 Antibodies Test: Purpose, High/Low Levels, Symptoms, Normal Range & Complete Guide

 Where Are GAD Antibodies Produced?

-GAD antibodies are produced by the immune system when it mistakenly targets the body’s own tissues.
-This autoimmune response leads to gradual destruction of pancreatic or neurological cells.
+GAD antibodies are produced by the immune system itself when immune tolerance is lost.
+This autoimmune response leads to gradual damage of pancreatic or neurological tissues, depending on where the immune attack is most active.

 Main Functions and Importance of the GAD-65 Enzyme